bravobike/efx/README.md

 ![Tests](https://github.com/bravobike/efx/actions/workflows/main.yaml/badge.svg)
 [![Hex version badge](https://img.shields.io/hexpm/v/efx.svg)](https://hex.pm/packages/efx)

 Testing with side-effects is often hard.
 Various solutions exist to work around the difficulties, e.g. mocking.
 This library offers a very easy way to achieve testable code by mocking.
 Instead of mocking we talk about binding effects to another implementation.
 `Efx` offers a declarative way to mark effectful functions and bind them in tests.

 Efx allows async testing even in with child-processes, since it uses process-dictionaries to store bindings and find them in the super vision tree (see this [test-case](https://github.com/bravobike/efx/blob/improve-doc-example/test/efx_case_test.exs#L52)).

 ## Rationale

 Efx is a small library that does one thing and one thing only very well: Make code that contains side effects testable.

-Existing mock libraries often set up mocks in non declarative ways: configs need to be adapted & mock need to be initialized.
+Existing mock libraries often set up mocks in non-declarative ways: configs need to be adapted & mock need to be initialized.
 In source code there are intrusive instructions to set up mockable code. `Efx` is very unintrusive in both, source code and test code.
 It offers a convenient and declarative syntax.
 Instead of mocking we talk about binding effects.

 Efx follows the following principles:

 - Implementing and binding effects should be as simple and declarative as possible.
 - Modules contain groups of effects that can only be bound as a set.
-- We want to run as much tests async as possible.
-Thus, we traverse the supervision tree to find rebound effects in the ancest test processes, in an isolated manner.
+- We want to run as many tests async as possible.
+Thus, we traverse the supervision tree to find rebound effects in the spawning test processes, in an isolated manner.
-- Effects by default execute their default implemenation in tests, and thus, must be explicitly bound.
+- Effects by default execute their default implementation in tests, and thus, must be explicitly bound.
 - Effects can only be bound in tests, but not in production.
-In production always the default implementation is executed.
+In production, the default implementation is always executed.
 - We want zero performance overhead in production.